The Seasons of Life

-Because this romantic emotion is temporary and fleeting for nearly everybody,
+Because this romantic emotion is temporary and fleeting for everybody,

-it often does not provide sufficient ground or purpose to maintain a life together with another person.
+it does not provide sufficient ground or purpose to maintain a life together

 The ancient Vedic culture laid out stages of life in a context that recognized something

-In that context, they clearly defined the purpose of a different stages of life
+they clearly defined the purpose of different stages of life

 There is a time for every season under heaven.